splatterxl/qlang/README.md

 ## Introduction
 Qlang is a minimal, keyword-based, simple programming language that compiles to LLVM bytecode.

+For those of you brave enough to actually test Qlang, please expect many breaking changes as I have no idea what style of programming language this is going to be.

 ## Links
 - [Specification][spec]
 - [To-do][todo]